the-isf-academy/making-with-code/content/cs10/unit01/labs/lab2_responsive_design/_index.md

 ## [3] Extension: CSS

-💻 **Experiment with UX/UI design by customizing this site!** This is the last practice lab before your make your own site, so us this as opportunity to test ideas.
+💻 **Experiment with UX/UI design by customizing this site!** This is one of the last practice labs before your make your own site, so us this as opportunity to test ideas.